WordPress/gutenberg/packages/components/src/font-size-picker/README.md

 -   Required: Yes

-### `pickerMode`: `'predefined' | 'custom' | 'both`
+### `pickerMode`: `'predefined' | 'custom' | 'all`

 When set to `predefined`, the user will be only able to pick a font size from the predefined list passed via the `fontSizes` prop.
 When set to `custom`, the user will be only able to choose a custom font size.
-When set to `both`, the user will be able to access both UIs through a toggle.
+When set to `all`, the user will be able to access all UIs through a toggle.

 -   Required: No
--   Default: `'both'`
+-   Default: `'all'`

 ### `size`: `'default' | '__unstable-large'`